matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 topics.
 What matters is that the Working Group is clear on its purpose (the Charter), its progress (the meeting minutes), and its outstanding tasks.
 This will allow prospective members to contribute.

+Some Working Groups will need a more formal membership process, because of the access or responsibilities they deal with.
+It is acceptable for the Working Group to define this for themselves, providing:

+1. They document the process (ideally publicly on their Working Group website page on matrix.org, but at least for the Board)
+2. The process does not loosen the existing restrictions on participating with the Foundation in general (i.e. members should be in good standing and aim to improve Matrix as a whole)

 ### Working Group Chairs and Vice Chairs Expectations